mat-383/blog/mat383/content/blog/example-post.md

     ping 192.168.0.1
     print("i_am_hacking_you!!!!")
 ```
-Throwback time!
-Here are those same flowers but in WebP format.
+Here are some more flowers but in WebP format.
 The file is smaller, but some old browsers can't see them.

 ![An image of some flowers](/images/flowers.webp)

 Dictionary of whats